batect/batect.dev/docs/how-to/performance.md

 If your container is using a build directory and Dockerfile rather than a pre-existing image, building this image can sometimes take quite a while.

-There are two things you can try to improve image build times:
+If using a pre-built image is not an option, there are two things you can try to improve image build times:

 - [Order build steps to take advantage of Docker's image build cache](#order-build-steps-to-take-advantage-of-dockers-image-build-cache)
 - [Use BuildKit](#use-buildkit)